 I feel that the cloud is the way to go.
 This space is evolving quickly and the business requirements are becoming dynamic gradually.

-If I need to build an internal infrastructure, frankly, I can’t plan for the next five years neither can I make the internal investment today.
-Therefore, Cloud is the feasible option since it gives me the flexibility where I can scale up, scale down, shift to the next version of the technology very quickly and easily.
+If I need to build an internal infrastructure, frankly, I can’t plan for the next five years nor can I make the internal investment today.
+Therefore, Cloud is the feasible option since it gives me the flexibility where I can scale up, scale down, and shift to the next version of the technology very quickly and easily.

 In terms of dollars, I might be paying a few extra dollars today but if we do a cost-benefit analysis keeping all these benefits in mind from a long-term perspective, I think cloud infrastructure is the way to go.

 Lastly, over the years have you seen a shift in what the management expects from the CFO?
 Did technology create a shift in your role?

 The expectations from a finance professional or the CFO have evolved.